SYalouz/QuantNBody/docs/source/Tuto_FIRST_STEP.rst

    \hat{H} =\sum_{\langle p,q \rangle}^{N_{MO}} -h_{pq} \sum_{\sigma=\uparrow,\downarrow} (\hat{a}^\dagger_{p,\sigma}\hat{a}_{q,\sigma}+\hat{a}^\dagger_{q,\sigma}\hat{a}_{p,\sigma}) + \sum_i^{N_{MO}} U_{p,q,r,s} \hat{a}^\dagger_{p,\uparrow}\hat{a}_{q,\uparrow} \hat{a}^\dagger_{r,\downarrow}\hat{a}_{s,\downarrow} ,

-where for commodity we have introduced the one-body integrals :math:`h_{pq}` which embed the hopping terms and the chemical potentials such as
+where, for commodity, we have introduced the one-body integrals :math:`h_{pq}` which embed the hopping terms and the chemical potentials such as